arnaudgregoire/FlowerTycoonSimulator/app/shared/README.md

 The `Farm` is the class that represents the data structure gathering all `Tile` object.
 It should be unique for every game instance, a single game is linked to a single farm.

 The data structure is a 2D Array
-> ?
-Change this to a 1D Array of size columns * height ?

 ### Player

 The `Player` class represent any player that is part of a game instance.
 Its main properties are: